 If you are like me, chicken wings are one of those things you just can’t get enough of.
 Then there’s my husband who would eat them every night if he could.
-Even the kids enjoy the non spicy wings now so there’s rarely any left when we make them as it becomes #BattleWings in our house.
+Even the kids enjoy the non spicy wings now so there’s rarely any left when we make them as it’s all in every time wing night happens.

 When I fry the wings I tend to do it outside on the burner of our BBQ to avoid grease splatter.
+I do not have a deep fryer and really do not want one.
 When winter approaches here in Canada and temperatures drop to low to BBQ I have to find new ways to create recipes as the grease splatter drives me a little crazy.
-Anyone else?!
 As a chicken wing lover I do prefer my wings to be crispy vs fatty and as such I’ve been challenged with baking them as they never crisp up the way I like them.

 - 1 tsp sesame oil

 - In a large bowl mix together soy sauce, brown sugar, ginger, a pinch of pepper and sesame oil.

 - Add chicken wings and stir to coat.

 - Cook on high for 2- 2.5 hours.